-The recollections from the chaplains in this story provide insight on how chaplains can better define the idea of quality spiritual care.
+The chaplains’ recollections illustrate how they can better define the idea of quality spiritual care.
 Their expertise and knowledge during times of crisis, grief, and conflict raise a special set of situations that allow them to stay in demand.
-From the findings of this study, it may be that hospital chaplains could begin to develop a typography of instances where they are highly successful and in demand.
-The measurement of these occurrences would also allow for hospital administrations to track the success of the hospital chaplain’s department.
-Tracking this department would lead to assisting with major concern of the hospital chaplain, which is the non-revenue generating stigma.
-In other words, these individuals are not officially recognized as a department that can add revenue to the operating budget.
-However, the services provided by the chaplains help add quality to other revenue-generating departments.
+Hospital chaplains could begin to develop a typology of instances where they are highly successful and in demand.
+The measurement of these occurrences would also allow hospital administrations to track their success.
+Tracking this department would lead to assisting with a major concern of the hospital chaplain, which is the non-revenue generating stigma.
+In other words, these individuals, not officially recognized as a revenue department, do contribute indirectly to the operating budget because they add quality to other revenue-generating departments.
 For example, when a chaplain is able to help resolve spiritual concerns or conflicts with a patient and the family, that hospital can expect higher patient satisfaction scores, which can lead to consistent use of that hospital from patients.
-Similarly, when a chaplain assists a nurse in communicating with a patient about a health procedure, that chaplain has indirectly affected the quality of the nursing service (a revenue-generating department).
-Therefore, chaplains may have the ability to not only define their own quality, but their contributions can be connected to the departments that actually generate revenue for the organization.
+Similarly, when a chaplain assists a nurse in communicating with a patient about a health procedure, that chaplain has indirectly affected the quality of the nursing service and possibly helped a patient see the need for a procedure that was dismissed previously (revenue-generating behaviors).
+Therefore, chaplains may have the ability to define their own quality and have their contributions connected to the revenue-generating departments.

-Previous research into patient satisfaction in hospitals noted that patients were more likely to rate their satisfaction at its highest, on four factors of satisfaction, when they were able to receive religious and spiritual care, regardless of whether the patient requested the care (Williams, Meltzer, Arora, Chung, & Curlin, 2011).
-The current research study supports these findings as chaplains frequently referred to their interactions with other departments and being called to assist others on the job.
-When these things take place, that gives chaplains the opportunity to show that they bring in revenue through their collaborative team work and interdisciplinary nature of their role.
-More research should be conducted to look into the specific connections so they can be identified and highlighted.
-These strategies will help develop a better understanding of how chaplains are not only useful, but also necessary to the overall functioning of the organization.

-Previous research data showed that chaplains perform a variety of tasks.
-Handzo, et al. (2008) noted that although the data solidified the need for hospital chaplains, it did not reveal how the effectiveness of chaplain interactions affect the overall hospital functioning.
-This study not only gave insight to chaplain responsibilities, but also it revealed the multi-functionality of the position, which adds to the necessity of the position in the organization.

-As a result, the implications from this study allow for suggestions of the essential nature of the hospital chaplain to the hospital organization.
-In other words, this research study contributes to the body of research that will help solidify the role of the hospital chaplain to the organization and provide a better understanding to this unique position.
-In addition to that, the communication behaviors of the hospital chaplain contribute to the uniqueness of the chaplain.
-They hold a variety of knowledge when it comes to communicative interactions between departments, which allows them to become the “glue” of the organization by functioning as liaisons to the hospital.
+In summary, the hospital chaplains occupy a unique organizational role.
+They enhance patient satisfaction, execute a variety of responsibilities for internal and external stakeholders, and indirectly generate hospital revenue.
+Chaplains hold a varied knowledge when it comes to communicative interactions between and among departments, which allows them to become the “glue” of the organization by functioning as liaisons within the hospital.

 Limitations and Future Research